bharagha/eal-2026.0.0/sample-applications/video-search-and-summarization/docs/user-guide/overview-summary.md

 ## Purpose

 This implementation of Video Summarization pipeline is intended to address a broad set of industry segment specific requirements on video summarization targeting required accuracy - performance tradeoff.
 The implementation will be a composable pipeline of capabilities that help with video summarization accuracy while providing an insight into required compute for the chosen pipeline configuration.
-In essence, what the implementation provides is a means to realize different video summarization pipelines at certain performance and accuracy tradeoff.
+In essence, what the implementation provides is a means to realize different Video Summarization pipelines at certain performance and accuracy tradeoff.
 The figure below shows an example set of pipeline configurations corresponding to different compute requirements.

-![Example set of pipeline configurations](./images/TEAI_VideoPipelines.png) *Figure 1: Sample video summarization pipeline configurations
+![Example set of pipeline configurations](./images/TEAI_VideoPipelines.png) *Figure 1: Sample Video Summarization pipeline configurations

 Each of the pipelines shown in the figure (and more) can be realized with this sample application.
-The purpose of this sample application is to enable users create a video summarization pipeline with the best possible accuracy for given compute.
+The purpose of this sample application is to enable users create a Video Summarization pipeline with the best possible accuracy for given compute.
 To enable this, the sample application follows the listed approach:
-- Demonstrates how Intel Edge AI catalog of inference microservices can be used to quickly build video summarization pipelines.
-The inference microservices are optimized for Intel Edge AI systems.
+- Demonstrates how Intel's Edge AI catalog of inference microservices can be used to quickly build video summarization pipelines.
+The inference microservices are optimized for Intel's Edge AI systems.
-- Serve as a blueprint for building similar scalable and modular solutions that can be deployed on Intel Edge AI systems.
+- Serve as a blueprint for building similar scalable and modular solutions that can be deployed on Intel's Edge AI systems.
-- Showcase the competitiveness of Intel Edge AI systems to address varied deployment scenario requirements (edge to cloud).
+- Showcase the competitiveness of Intel's Edge AI systems to address varied deployment scenario requirements (edge to cloud).
 - Provide reference sample microservices for capabilities like video ingestion and UI front end that reduces the effort to customize the application.

 ### Key Features